hpcsheffield/2014-01-14-manchester/shell/README.md

 forward and b to go backwards.
 When you are done reading, just hit `q` to exit.

-Note if you are using Git Bash on Windows this does not have man but people have hosted the man pages at various sites which is useful for people on any platform e.g www.kernel.org/doc/man-pages/online_pages.html or www.linuxmanpages.com
+Note: if you are using Git Bash on Windows you will not have access to `man`.
+People have hosted the man pages at various sites which is useful for people on any platform e.g www.kernel.org/doc/man-pages/online_pages.html or www.linuxmanpages.com